-Product description - photo, sample, label, other physical description3 Production location - factory, field, mine, farm, vessel Producer - name, business location iii.
-Part Three: Evidence to show the existence of forced labor
+Product description - photo, sample, label, other physical description3 Production location - factory, field, mine, farm, vessel Producer - name, business location

-To demonstrate likelihood that the good will be imported to the U.S., it is helpful, but not mandatory, to provide the name of U.S. buyer or consumer; port of entry, if known; or any information on U.S. consumers of similar goods.
+To demonstrate likelihood that the good will be imported to the United States, it is helpful, but not mandatory, to provide the name of U.S. buyer or consumer; port of entry, if known; or any information on U.S. consumers of similar goods.